-Obviously, if we accept the substantial evidence that Horus is the pattern by which Abraham's people came to understand Messiah, we must also accept that this Faith is older than any other world religion.
-We will also recognize that Christianity has developed organically and is not a synthetic religion which cobbles together beliefs and ideas according to the spirit of the age.
+So, this aspect of Christianity did not originate with the Jews and it did not originate with the Disciples.
+It developed organically from deep roots.
+Therfore, it is nonsense to speak of Christianity as an invention.
+It is not a synthetic religion which cobbles together beliefs and ideas according to the spirit of the age.
 Rather, Christianity emerges out of a belief that God made a promise a long time ago to a certain people living in a place called "

 What Jews in Jesus’ day believed and practiced emerged from the tradition that they received from their horim, their ancestors.
-The elements of this tradition align with the ancient Egyptian/Kushite beliefs surrounding Hor (Horus in Greek) who appears on ancient steles and monuments as a falcon-headed man or as a falcon flying above the sun on Re’s solar boat.
+The elements of this tradition align with the ancient Nilotic beliefs surrounding HR (Hor/Hur/Horus) who appears on ancient steles and monuments as a falcon-headed man or as a falcon flying above the Sun on his Father's solar boat, as shown below.

 Aspects of the ancient solar symbolism are found in the Bible and in historical texts.
 Psalm 92:2 describes the Lord as “a sun and a shield.”
 The Victory Tablet of Amenhotep III describes Horus as “The Good God, Golden [Horus], Shining in the chariot, like the rising of the sun; great in strength, strong in might…” (Tablet of Victory of Amenhotep III, J.H.
 Breasted, Ancient Records of Egypt, Part Two, p.
 854).